SinfonIAUniandes/ros2_3ds_interface/docs/features/camera-streaming.md

 ## Limits

-This initial stream publishes compressed images only.
-It does not publish raw `sensor_msgs/msg/Image`, `CameraInfo`, calibration data, or stereo frames.
+The camera pipeline publishes JPEG-compressed frames and periodic `sensor_msgs/msg/CameraInfo` metadata (every 5 seconds).
+Camera publication is intentionally limited to approximately 1 FPS to protect Wi-Fi and socket stability, while local capture and bottom-screen preview continue at the configured frame rate.
+It does not publish raw `sensor_msgs/msg/Image`, true stereo calibration data, or synchronized stereo pairs.